alfredo1995/MVC/README.md

        }
        }

-Atribuir as propriedades da classe Aluno.Cs >
+Assign class properties Aluno.Cs >

         using System;
         using System.ComponentModel;